johnwry/dm2/markdown/colossians/colossians.md

     expert.

-3. Colossians 2:19d –    <em>…being supplied and held together by the joints and ligaments...</em>
+3. Colossians 2:19d –    * …being supplied and held together by the joints and ligaments...*

     a.
 As individual members of Christ’s body, we are to walk in unity and love